• Wed. Jan 14th, 2026

 THE WINDMILLS FROM THE PAST

-The windmills and watermills of Paralimni are a direct example of how Cyprus has changed throughout the 20th century.
-Indeed, the Famagusta district as a whole featured several windmills at the turn of the 20th century.
-Their main purpose was to use the elements to pump water from the natural wells that they were connected to.
-These windmills have remained as a local landmark in the area ever since.
-The very first ones were imported directly from the United States and Canada, and most of them dominated the landscape by the early 1920’s.
+The Famagusta district, and the Paralimni area in particular, as a whole featured several windmills at the turn of the 20th century.
+Their main purpose was to use wind power to pump water from natural wells.
+These windmills have remained as a local landmark in the area ever since, and today, they stand as an example of how Cyprus has changed over the last one hundred years or so.
+Dominated the landscape by the early 1920s, the very first windmills were imported directly from the United States and Canada.

 A RUDIMENTARY OPERATION

-Their general operation was rudimentary, and most were controlled by simply releasing a rope.
-A propeller that revolved according to the speed of the wind would then generate power, which in turn would supply power to the water pumps.
-The revolving movement of the windmill would then force the water into a tank, which was also used as a storage depository for the water.
+Their general operation was rudimentary.
+Most were controlled by a simple rope mechanism.
+A propeller that revolved according to the speed of the wind.
+They would then generate power, and this, in turn, would allow the turbines to pump the water from the wells.
+The water would often be directed to a tank, which was also usually used as a storage depository.

 A RICH AGRICULTURAL HERITAGE

 These remarkable machines not only served as vital economic engines for the local community at the time but were also seen as symbols of the island’s cultural and industrial evolution.
-The milling industry in Cyprus has existed since the Byzantine era, and it is thought that windmills were regularly employed to pump water and grind grain to create flour, respectively.
-As wind power developed, lofty windmills provided the farmers of the ‘red villages’ with an economic form of clean power.
-This later helped to develop their agrarian lifestyles further.
+The milling industry has existed on the island since the Byzantine era, and it is thought that windmills were regularly employed to pump water and grind grain to create flour.
+As wind power developed further, lofty windmills provided the farmers of the ‘red villages’ with an economic form of clean power.
+This later helped to develop and enhance their agrarian lifestyle.

 A VILLAGE AT THE HEART OF WIND POWER